stormihoebe/react-name-changer/README.md

 Get the files ready to begin coding
 * Open react-name-changer in Visual Studio Code
 * Delete unnecessary files from src folder (serviceworker, logo, etc)
-* Remove references to deleted files
+* Remove references to deleted files (sorry, this isn't very detailed)

 ## Creating the app